nccrmoes/MSP-SAHAV/docs/Technical/project_structure.md

 │   │   ├── 📄 socioeconomic.json
 │   │   ├── 📄 tourism_shore.json
 │   │
-│   ├── 📁 leaflet/
+│   ├── 📁 chart_data/
-│   │   ├── (Leaflet-related files)
-│   │
+│   │   ├── (weather and water quality json files for charts to be downloaded and placed here) │   │
 │   ├── 📁 scripts/
+│   │   ├── 📄 L.Geoserver.js
-│   │   ├── 📄 main.js
+│   │   ├── 📄 callbacks.js
 │   │   ├── 📄 common.js
 │   │   ├── 📄 charts.js
-│   │   ├── 📄 call_charts.js
 │   │   ├── 📄 customutils.js
+│   │   ├── 📄 highcharts.js
+│   │   ├── 📄 main.js
 ```

 ## Detailed File Descriptions

 ### 1. Scripts Folder
+- **`Geoserver.js`** → Leaflet plugin
+- **`callbacks.js`** → intermediate method calls.
 - **`main.js`** → Main JavaScript file from where all other required methods are called.
 - **`common.js`** → Handles toggling of layers, legend, basemaps, and menus.
-- **`charts.js`** → Uses Highcharts to build all types of charts displayed on the webpage.
+- **`highcharts.js`** → Uses Highcharts to build all types of charts displayed on the webpage.
 Highcharts can be used freely with attribution.
-- **`call_charts.js`** → Loads charts based on the selected layer.
+- **`charts.js`** → Loads charts based on the selected layer.
 - **`customutils.js`** → Dynamically builds the layers list from JSON.
 Toggles layers and attaches zoom event handlers.

 ### 2. Config Folder